Jianxuan-Lei/Jianxuan-Lei.github.io/_pages/about.md

 Hi there!
 I am Jianxuan Lei, a Ph.D. student in the [Department of Work and Organizations](https://carlsonschool.umn.edu/departments/work-organizations-department) at the Carlson School of Management, University of Minnesota Twin Cities.
 I study industrial relations with a particular focus on:

 1. Trade unions in different institutional contexts
-2. Identities at work (e.g., gender)
+2. Identities and power relations at work

-My research employs an interdisciplinary perspective informed by economics, sociology, and political theory, supported by empirical evidence from quantitative data and econometric analysis.
+My research employs an interdisciplinary perspective, informed by economics, sociology, and political theory.
+Most of the time, I work with quantitative data and use econometric analysis to provide empirical evidence.

 ## My Work and Research
 To be added.